danielliegl/emerald/README.md

 ## Introduction

-## Planned Features
+## Features
+- Account creation via Admin account

-- Registration and Login
+- Login
-- Create, edit and delete Guideline Checklist (Scripts)
+- Create Projects
-- Assign Scripts to users
+- Assign Projects to users
-- Import/Export Scripts and Study Results
+- Fill out Criterions on Projects

 ## Requirements

 - GitHub account, at [github.com](https://github.com/).
 - MongoDB database host (v4 or higher), say at MongoDB Atlas [https://mongodb.com/atlas/](https://mongodb.com/atlas/).
 - NodeJS web host (v16), for example [https://netlify.com/](https://netlify.com/).

 ## Deploying Emerald

 ### MongoDB
 We used MongoDB Atlas for this example, feel free to use any other MongoDB host.

 1. Create an account on on MongoBD Atlas and choose the M0 plan, which is sufficient for storing